 In the winter, the most important source of information comes from your employees out on the job.
 They are your eyes for determining where the problems are.
 And the first person who should be out patrolling your roads is your Winter Patroller.
 Their job is to find potential problems and allocate the necessary resources to that area before it is too late.
 They need to know when it is time to salt versus sand, or vice versa.
 They need to know that the temperature of the road is dropping and that the slush will soon become ice.
-They need to know a lot of different information and in order for them to perform at their very best they need the most comprehensive and up-to-date training available!
+In order to have the right tools to make the right decisions at the right time they need the most comprehensive and up-to-date training available!

 Onsite Training Options